Partial Pressure – What is it?

 Why is this all so important?

 When you dive to depths that increase the partial pressure of the gases in your tank, you need to be aware of the effects those changes can have on your body.
 Many gases that are perfectly safe to breathe at sea level suddenly become harmful when you’re exposed to too much of them.
+You definitely want to make sure that you have the diving certifications for the different gasses before trying to venture into some Nitrox or Trimix mix without knowing how it impacts your diving and body.

 For instance, an increase in oxygen can lead to oxygen toxicity and an increase in nitrogen can lead to nitrogen narcosis.
 There’s a lot to consider, so let’s go into a bit more detail.